js-cookie/js-cookie/README.md

 js-cookie provides unobstrusive JSON storage for cookies.

 When creating a cookie you can pass an Array or Object Literal instead of a string in the value.
-If you do so, js-cookie store the string representation of the object according to the `JSON.stringify` api:
+If you do so, js-cookie store the string representation of the object according to `JSON.stringify`:

 ```javascript
 Cookies.set('name', { foo: 'bar' });
 ```

-When reading a cookie with the default `Cookies.get` api, you receive the stringified representation stored in the cookie:
+When reading a cookie with the default `Cookies.get` api, you receive the string representation stored in the cookie:

 ```javascript
 Cookies.get('name'); // => '{"foo":"bar"}'